turingschool/try-turing/a11y-single/css/index.md

 }

 img {
-  display: black; /*since img is defaulted to inline, we can change it to block*/ }
+  display: block; /*since img is defaulted to inline, we can change it to block*/ }
 ```